-Consider this digital marketing guide a full-on overview of marketing and how all of the dozens of little puzzle pieces fit together to create a cohesive tapestry that reaches your ideal customers and convinces them to buy from you.
+Consider this digital marketing guide an overview of marketing and how all of the dozens of little puzzle pieces fit together to create a cohesive tapestry that reaches your ideal customers and convinces them to buy from you.

 Let’s start with the very first question most people think, but are afraid to ask (for fear of looking foolish):